neuralmagic/deepsparse/user-guide/deepsparse-server.md

 ### Endpoint Level Configuration

-We can also configure properties of each endpoint, including task specific arguments from within the YAML file.
+We can also configure the properties of each endpoint, including task-specific arguments from within the YAML file.

 For instance, the following configuration file creates two endpoints.